DerekBabb/CyberSecurity/Classic_Cryptography/Shortest_Message.md

 ### Assessment Questions
 - Given that Huffman encoding is more efficient, why is it not used more frequently?
+- What types of messages would suffer under the Huffman encoding scheme?

 ### Extended Learning